lvndry/dotfiles/README.md

 # Dotfiles (macOS)

-Super simple Mac setup for developers.
+Super simple Mac setup for developers and hackers.

 ## Install (fresh Mac)
 Paste this into Terminal: